briangershon/setup-mac/README.md

 For nice visual Git diffs, there are many options:

+- Use VSCode's tools
+- Use `difft`, a Rust-based diff tool installed via Homebrew (below)
 - Install Github Desktop and the command line tool so you can run `github .` in any repository.
-- _I've been using `gitx` for years (http://rowanj.github.io/gitx/) for this as a fast way to view/stage Git commits though giving Github Desktop a try._
-- Use VSCode's tools

 Install Homebrew